 The situation gets complicated because many people check their email from a variety of devices or locations.
 If the rules you've set up vary from device to device, the behavior of your email will also vary.

-Fortunately, most rules set up through an Exchange client—Outlook for Windows, Outlook for Mac, or Outlook on the Web (formerly called OWA)—are "server-side" rules, meaning they are processed on the email server, not on the device you're using at the moment.
+Fortunately, most rules set up through an Exchange client—Outlook for Windows, Outlook for Mac, or Outlook on the web—are "server-side" rules, meaning they are processed on the email server, not on the device you're using at the moment.
 Any server-side rule, no matter where you created it, will be applied consistently, no matter where or how you check your email.

 The other kind of rule—client-side—is where the problem comes in.
 These rules are specific to the email program installed on a particular computer or device.
 This means that the actions taken automatically by your rules will be different on different devices and you may not see the behavior you expect to see.